-- Work Study is an on-campus employment opportunity for traditional students who demonstrate financial need and have minimal eligibility in other financial aid programs. - All students awarded Work Study are responsible for finding an approved on-campus job through the Career Center.
-Students may not seek employment on their own. - Work Study pay rates currently range from \$9.00-\$10.00 per hour depending on longevity, performance, and approval from the Department.
-If elected by the student Work Study earnings are paid directly to the student's account as work is performed according to payroll schedules. - FWS awards are comprised from federal and institutional contributions.
-After applying earnings to a student's account, students may receive checks up to the federal portion of the earnings only (less taxes on gross earnings).
-All of CWS earnings are applied directly to the student worker's account, and may not be refunded.
+- Work Study is an on-campus employment opportunity for traditional students who demonstrate financial need and have minimal eligibility in other financial aid programs. - All students awarded Work Study are responsible for finding an approved on-campus job through the Career Center. - Work Study pay rates currently range from \$10.00-\$11.00 per hour depending on longevity, performance, and approval from the Department.
+If elected by the student, Work Study earnings are paid directly to the student's account as work is performed, according to payroll schedules.